Leaking Balcony Perth

 What causes a leaking balcony?

-Balconies in multi-level buildings tend to have minimal falls to the substrate and inadequate subfloor drainage; as a result, the incorrect waterproofing membrane system, the installation and tile adhesion has a significant effect.
+Balconies in multi-level buildings tend to have minimal falls to the substrate and inadequate subfloor drainage; as a result, an incorrect waterproofing membrane system, improper installation or unsuitable tile adhesion has a significant effect.

 Lack of control/expansion joints